 Is the admission free?

-Museums have reasonable admission fees.
+Most museums have reasonable admission fees.
 The funds are used for upkeep and maintenance so that people can appreciate the museum collections for many generations.
-Some museums offer discounts and even free admission on certain occasions and seasons.
+Some offer discounts and even free admission on certain occasions and seasons.
+For example, the admission is free at the Canadian Museum for Human Rights every Friday after 5:00 pm. (as of January 2023).

 We'd love to hear from you!